-The companies are launching a six month pilot program where Northern Colorado Paper will “take back” RCP products that have reached the end of their useful life and then transport them to the local Waste Management materials recovery facility (MRF) in
+The companies are launching a six month pilot program where Northern Colorado Paper will “take back” RCP products that have reached the end of their useful life and then transport them to the local Waste Management materials recovery facility (MRF) in Denver, Colo., for recycling.

 “This pilot program is a tremendous opportunity in terms of living our values as it relates to sustainability,” said Jarret Chirafisi, RCP’s Sustainability Team Leader.
 “This partnership and the results of the pilot will benefit others who are looking for an opportunity to recycle large commercial products, divert waste from the landfills and save money.”